 Watershed-Based Integrated Field Semester

-Funded by a grant from the Henry Luce Foundation, Environmental Studies Faculty developed an integrated semester to explore and compare the Chesapeake Bay and Lower Mississippi Delta Watersheds.
+"The Luce Semester" is funded by a grant from the Henry Luce Foundation.
+Environmental Studies Faculty developed an integrated semester to explore and compare the Chesapeake Bay and Lower Mississippi Delta Watersheds.
 This 5 year project serves as a model for interdisciplinary, experiential, community-based learning in higher education, and an example of Dickinson's cutting edge Environmental Studies curriculum.

 Laboratories for Teaching and Research

 The Department's primary teaching and research facilities are located in Kaufman Hall.
 Additional classroom spaces are shared with other science departments in the Rector Science Complex and across campus.
 In Kaufman, there are 3 primary teaching laboratories, one housing aquatic research tools, another with a terrestrial focus, and the third used primarily for our introductory courses.
-There are alsolabs for student/faculty research collaboration and work space for student's conducting independent research.
+There are also labs for student/faculty research collaboration and work space for student's conducting independent research.
 The building itself serves as a living laboratory.
 The site was a former industrial facility, which has undergone successful and thorough environmental remediation and has been renovated for teaching and research.
-Students, faculty, administration and architects are currently in the process of designing and implementing new green building updates to Kaufman Hall.
-Follow this link to learn more about Green Building Plans for Kaufman Hall.
+Kaufman is now home to the Dr. Inge P. Stafford Greenhouse for Teaching and Research, which is open to the entire Dickinson community.
+Students, faculty, administration and architects are still working together to design and implement new green building updates to Kaufman Hall.

 Advanced Analytical and Field Equipment